-The Goshen Pass 7.5' quadrangle is located in the southern half of Cedar Valley in western Utah County, in the eastern Basin and Range Province.
-The quadrangle occupies the basin valley between Lake Mountain to the east and the Thorpe Hills to the west.
-Located in the northeastern corner of the quadrangle, the Sinks (shown on the 1997 and previous USGS topographic maps) is a seasonally ponded and marshy area fed by Fairfield Spring, north of the map area.
-The highest point in the quadrangle is just above the Bonneville shoreline (5140 feet [1567 m]) at the west end of cross section A-A' (see plate2).
-Except for this small knob, the entire quadrangle is below the elevation of the Lake Bonneville highstand.
+The Goshen Pass 7.5' quadrangle is located in the southern half of Cedar Valley in western Utah County, in the eastern Basin and Range Physiographic Province.
+It occupies the basin valley between Lake Mountain to the east and the Thorpe Hills to the west.
+Located in the northeastern corner of the quadrangle, the Sinks (shown on the 1997 and previous USGS topographic map) is a seasonally ponded and marshy area fed by Fairfield Spring, north of the map.
+The highest point in the quadrangle is just above the Bonneville shoreline of 5140 feet (1567 m) at the west end of cross section A-A'.
+Except for this small knob the entire quadrangle is below the Lake Bonneville highstand.
 The Sinks is the lowest spot in Cedar Valley with an approximate elevation of 4830 feet (1472 m), for approximately 310 feet (95 m) total relief in the quadrangle.
-Most of the quadrangle is currently farm and pasture land.
-Goshen Pass, in the southeastern corner of the quadrangle, provides a topographic pass and connection between Utah and Cedar Valleys.
-The map area is directly south of the Town of Fairfield and Eagle Mountain City and includes parts of each.
-The Goshen Pass quadrangle was mapped to provide geologic data for a variety of derivative uses, including to identify and delimit potential geologic hazards for Utah Geological Survey (UGS) geologic hazard maps of urban and rapidly developing areas being prepared as part of the UGS Geologic Hazards Mapping Initiative.
+Most of the quadrangle is farm and pasture land.
+Goshen Pass, in the southeast corner of quadrangle, provides a topographic pass and connection between Utah and Cedar Valleys.
+The map area is directly south of the Town of Fairfield and Eagle Mountain City and includes areas of each.
+The Goshen Pass quadrangle was mapped to provide geologic data for a variety of derivative uses, including to identify and delimit potential geologic hazards for Utah Geological Survey (UGS) geologic hazard maps of urban and rapidly developing areas being prepared by the UGS Geologic Hazards Mapping Initiative.